sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.12.3 =
+* Fix: Security issues
+* Fix: Issue with Gutenberg Content Restriction not retrieving the saved user roles correctly
+* Fix: Conflict with LearnPress plugin when saving the Email Customizer settings page
+* Misc: Display fixes for the Show Password toggle

 = 3.12.2 =
 * Fix: Actually include the security changes